Saud bin Saqr Al Qasimi: Public services

 The Ras Al Khaimah Centre for Advanced Materials (RAK- CAM) was founded under the patronage of Saud in late 2007.
 RAK-CAM is intended to engage in advanced materials science research in the Middle East addressing issues in areas such as alternative energy sources, construction, water purification and environmental preservation.
 It holds an annual workshop in Ras Al Khaimah called International Workshop on Advanced Materials (IWAM), which brings together scientists and academics to discuss advanced materials.

 Saud has also sponsored the building of Ras Al Khaimah Medical and Health Sciences University (RAKMHSU) to train future generations of doctors, nurses and pharmacists for the UAE as a whole, helping to address the chronic shortage of nurses in the UAE.
-The university opened in 2006 with just 22 students but by 2018, it had more than 1,300 students from almost 50 countries.
+The university opened in 2006 with just 22 students but by 2026, it had more than 1,300 students from almost 50 countries.

 Also among the initiatives, Saud established the Aman Shelter for Women and Children, which was created in 2017.

 In 2009, Saud set up by Emiri decree the Al Qasimi Foundation for Policy Research, a non-profit quasi-government organization that aids the social, cultural and economic development of Ras Al Khaimah.
 The Foundation focuses on research on Ras Al Khaimah and the broader UAE, developing local capacity in the public sector and engaging the community in its work.
 Its initiatives range from studying Arab fathers' involvement in parenting and philanthropy in education to organizing Ras Al Khaimah Art Festival, conducting "English for Life" courses among the population, and operating a studio and gallery.

 Administration

 Domestic policy

 Saud has overseen the introduction of free zones and industrial parks, efficient business licensing procedures and offshore corporate registration.
 Under his guidance, RAK Government adopts an institutional approach to business procedures, to reduce red tape and improve the ease of doing business.
 He has expanded and diversified Ras Al Khaimah's economic base and improved the quality of its social services.
-His policies have resulted in sustained growth for Ras Al Khaimah and a consistently high credit rating with both Fitch and S&P for over 15 years.
+His policies have resulted in sustained growth for Ras Al Khaimah and a consistently high credit rating with both Fitch and S&P since 2008.